serverless/blog/posts/2017-12-14-building-testing-alexa-skill-bespoken-plugin.md

 # Important concepts
 Before we jump in though - there are three very important concepts we want to review.
 We will cover each in detail as we go along:
 - Session - a conversation with a skill
-- Intents and the Interaction Model - the user interface for your skill
+- Intents and the Interaction Model - the user interface for the skill
 - State Machine - the programming pattern the Node.js SDK is built on

 If you feel like you understand sessions and interaction models pretty well, feel free to jump straight down to [State Machine](-LINK-), which is where we begin creating our first skill response.